odysseyindia/odyssey-tours/content/english/tim/itineraries/the-brits-in-the-hills/_index.md

-          The afternoon is free for you to soak up the atmosphere of this little town and the Judge's Court.
+          The afternoon is free for you to soak up the atmosphere of this little town and the Judge’s Court.
       - type: hotel
         url: >-
           /destinations/india/states/himachal-pradesh/cities/pragpur/hotels/the-judges-court/
         title: The Judges Court
         content: >-
-          The stately country manor of Judge's Court has it all: rooms with period furniture and fire places, fields to wander in, birds to watch and carp to catch.
-Originally built as a home in 1918 to commemorate a son's graduation from law college in England, Judge's Court has only a few rooms, each unique, housed in different buildings on the property and some even in a 300-year-old cottage in the village.
+          The stately country manor of Judge’s Court has it all: rooms with period furniture and fire places, fields to wander in, birds to watch and carp to catch.
+Originally built as a home in 1918 to commemorate a son’s graduation from law college in England, Judge’s Court has only a few rooms, each unique, housed in different buildings on the property and some even in a 300-year-old cottage in the village.
         checkInDate: ''